MichaelBlades-RPAdev/uipath-examples/ExcelAutomation/ReadWriteExcel/Docs/README.md

-This example demonstrates a complete Excel data-processing pattern in UiPath:
+This example demonstrates a complete, production-style Excel processing pattern in UiPath:

-\- Read raw data from an input Excel file
+\- Read structured data from an input Excel file

-\- Clean the data by removing incomplete rows
+\- Validate and clean the rows

-\- Split the data into two outputs
+\- Split results into \*\*valid\*\* and \*\*invalid\*\* datasets

-&nbsp; - \*\*OutputData.xlsx\*\* → valid rows

-&nbsp; - \*\*ExcludedOutput.xlsx\*\* → rejected/incomplete rows

-This is a common structure used in Accounts Payable, data validation, and ETL-style workflows.
+\- Export both to separate output files for auditing and review

+This workflow is intentionally simple but follows real-world RPA design conventions.